recommended foods (and how to avoid the 2-6 minute trap) – breaking latest news-breakinglatest.news-Breaking Latest News

 Fruits and vegetables

 «Antioxidants help cells protect themselves from free radicals while other phytocompounds are useful for disposing of toxic substances, such as those breathed in through cigarette smoke.
 Onions, spring onions, leeks and shallots they are anti-inflammatory like spices, aromatic herbs and extra virgin olive oil.
-Vitamin C of citrus, lettuce and kiwi it counteracts the yellowish effect of the skin typical of many smokers and improves breathing because it helps to absorb the iron which is involved in the transport of oxygen in the blood.
+Vitamin C of citrus, lettuce and kiwi it counteracts the yellowish effect of the skin typical of many smokers and improves breathing because it helps to absorb the iron which is responsible for transporting oxygen in the blood.
 The beta-carotene of yellow-orange foods, such as apricots and carrotsis the precursor of vitamin A essential for tissue repair.

 Dried fruit